Star Wars: Knights of the Old Republic: Plot

 The Sith Lords takes place five years after the events of Knights of the Old Republic, in a time when the Jedi have been nearly exterminated by the Sith.
 The player's character is a former Jedi Knight exiled from the Jedi Order, referred to as "the Exile" or "Jedi Exile".
 During the Mandalorian Wars, the Exile served under Revan who ordered the activation of a devastating gravitational superweapon – the Mass Shadow Generator – that caused so many deaths to the point where they stripped themself of all connections to the Force unconsciously to save themself, and was removed from the Jedi Order.
 Throughout the game, the player's character restores a connection to the Force while, with the help of their new companions, try to stop the Sith.
-Unlike the previous game where your actions affect the fate of the galaxy, here your actions affect only the planets you visit.
-You can choose to either help or hinder the Republic's attempt to rebuild these planets.
+Unlike the previous game where the player's actions affect the fate of the galaxy, here, the chosen actions affect only the planets the player can visit.
+The player can choose to either help or hinder the Republic's attempt to rebuild these planets.
 In the end, if the character is light-aligned, the Mass Shadow Generator is activated and destroys Malachor V and the Exile goes into unknown space to find Revan.
 A dark-aligned character, however, takes over the Sith academy on Malachor V and the Mass Shadow Generator is destroyed.